baffles/baf.zone/README.md

 * The [knox](https://github.com/LearnBoost/knox) `v0.4.x` node package must be
   installed to deploy the site to S3.
 You can install this locally by running `npm install knox@0.4.x`.
-* To fetch submodules, be sure to run `git submodule update`.
+* To fetch submodules, be sure to run `git submodule init` and `git submodule update`.

 ## Building